The Linguistics Major in CAS

 Offered in English

-- CAS LX 406 The Linguistics of Contemporary English
+- CAS LX 369 The Structure of Creole Languages

 - CAS EN 515 History of the English Language I